Skip to content

 Skin benefits

-• Rich emollient feel
+• Rich emollient and skin-conditioning agent

 Known concerns